 Food Coloring Dye Recipe

 - 2 tsp vinegar

 - 1 cup boiling water

 This is double the recipe found on your box of food coloring, but I like to make sure my eggs are totally submerged.
 Or maybe my coffee mugs are just too big.
 If you need help mixing the right color, Martha Stewart has a great chart here.

-A pin board??
 We found the best drying method is with a pin board!
 Placing the eggs in a paper ring or back in the carton leave marks.
-Make a pin board by pushing straight pins through a piece of cardboard or styrfoam.
+Make a pin board by pushing straight pins through a piece of cardboard or Styrofoam.
 Or you can tap a bunch of finishing nails into a board and use that!